sonu4578/Gen-AI-Hub/README.md

 npm install markdown-it
 npm install --save @testing-library/react @testing-library/jest-dom @testing-library/user-event jest\n

-4. Start the NodeJS App
+3. Start the NodeJS App

 npm start

-5. Go to the Web UI at: http://localhost:3000/
+4. Go to the Web UI at: http://localhost:3000/

-6. Select the AI model from the drop down
+5. Select the AI model from the drop down

-7. Enter the System Prompt User Input
+6. Enter the System Prompt User Input

-8. Click the Submit button to see the real time response from the selected AI Model
+7. Click the Submit button to see the real time response from the selected AI Model.